Dragon Boat Races

 Pre-ceremony Before the Race

-Before the race activity, there are ceremonies to welcome the dragon boat, worship the gods or commemorate the great figures like Qu Yuan.
+Before the dragon boat competition, there are ceremonies to welcome the dragon boat, worship the gods or commemorate the great figures like Qu Yuan.
 In some places, people will kill a rooster and drop its blood on the dragon's head, or a pair of paper roosters is placed on the boat, which is believed able to protect the crew's safety.

 1. Xixi National Wetland Park, Hangzhou